Small Business Innovation Research:

 Agency Affected: Department of Defense

 Comments: DOD's Better Buying Power 3.0 Memo states that the Director of OSBP will develop a reporting system to document successful transition of technologies into fielded systems and programs of record.
-This system should be in place by October 2015 and will be based on the existing Market Research Center of Excellent (MARCO) tool.
-We are leaving this recommendation open until this project is completed.
+An OSBP official stated that this system went online in August 2016.
+We are pursuing documentary evidence of this action and until documentation is provided this recommendation will remain open.

 Recommendation: To improve tracking and reporting of technology transition outcomes for SBIR projects, the Secretary of Defense should direct the Office of Small Business Programs to report to Congress on the department's plan for meeting the new SBIR reporting requirements set forth in the program's fiscal year 2012 reauthorization, including the specific steps for improving the technology transition data.